RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

 "That sure is a coincidence.
 Wouldn't think that would come up with an arm fracture."
 Brun tried playing it cool.

 "Wrist fracture."
 They said flatly, pointing to the screen she couldn't see.
 "Sorry, but if you come in looking like your racist uncle tried to forcibly remove the gay with a lead pipe, we're gonna check if you've had a history of visits.
-And when it described you as indeginous and the patient looked like a canvas that had been attacked by fruit we checked a few other details."
+And when it described you as indigenous and the patient looked like a blank canvas that had been attacked by fruit cart we checked a few other details."

 Brun did her best to not look guilty.

-"Look, I assume you're trying to not leave a paper trail, yes?"
+"Look..."
+They sighed heavily.
+"I assume you're trying to not leave a paper trail, yes?"
 They didn't look particularly annoyed, Brun hoped this wasn't the other boot dropping on her.
 She nodded.

 "She's got an abusive ex, she's currently hiding at my place.
-They have police contacts, so they might ask for stuff in a way that seems innocuous just to stalk her."
+Their ex has police contacts, so they might ask for stuff in a way that seems innocuous just to stalk her."
 Brun parroted what Debug had said earlier when she'd asked similar questions.

-"Hmmm...ok, but you still want a paper trail you can get for the assault and abuse charges to stick later for a restraining order.
+"Hmmm...ok, but YOU still want a paper trail you can get for the assault and abuse charges to stick later for a restraining order.
 No paper trail, gives you nothing to work with, we just need to leave it in such a way you can get this later and they can't if they don't know what to look for."
 The pair stood quietly while thinking, Brun had no idea to contribute but tried to look contemplative just in case.
 "I'm gonna have a chat with the floor manager, stay here."

 Brun stayed where she was, listening to the various people in the emergency ward complain or chat.
-The constant beeps and machine noises and quiet walking, made the large open floor feel quite intimate.
+The constant beeps and machine noises and quiet walking all muffled by the hanging curtains, made the large floor feel quite intimate.
 She could make out Trouble's squeaky voice saying something to the nurse in with her.
 But before she could properly focus on that, the nurse she was talking to returned.

 "Okay, so after a bit of testing, we can put a note on this visit saying that it was assigned to the wrong patient, and 'we'll update the record later'."
 They used finger quotes to indicate sarcasm.
 "That way, you can grab it later and we can put it on the correct patient record.
 Essentially letting us hide it for now."